Blog

 How does a tick bite look?

 Tick bites appear like a solid red and swollen oval.
-They can feel hot to the touch, but they usually don't itch.
-Sometimes tick bites can develop a bull's eye pattern or dotted patches anywhere on a victim's body.
+They can feel hot, but they usually don't itch.
+Sometimes, tick bites can develop a bull's eye pattern or dotted patches anywhere on a victim's body.

 Where do ticks lay their eggs?